tnichols217/notes/College/Additional Questions.md

 2. What is it about Yale that has led you to apply?
 (125 words)

 > [!para]
 > Yale's community centered around both acceptance and and excellence has driven me to want to be a part of Yale.
 Having a culture of inclusivity removes the discomfort I get from migrating to a completely novel culture and location.
 Yale's strong dedication to academics including within the Computer Science field and its pristine reputation for quality courses both implore me to learn at Yale.
-This combination of a positive community and excellent offerings cannot simply be ignored
+This combination of a positive community and excellent offerings cannot simply be ignored whilst I am looking for a safe place to learn, grow, research, and

 # Rice University
 ## QB Supplement